AndreRuck/BAna-DS/README.md

 ui & serber_1: main framework for the linear regression analysis done (if enough time, comparing different profil as an added value for the customer and fine tuning:icon, color)

 ohie shiny app: ui/server prototyp for analysis. additionally to this folder new csv file without NA's value for the vizualization.

+xb_predictions: UI&server with predictions model with a bug. is in process.